mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_1/README.md

 [Window1]	$ podman stop jmeter

-6. Let's try that again...
+6. Let's try that again with less memory

 In the previous experiment, the container memory limit we used for AcmeAir was 400MB, and that is a comfortable enough